JSON Web Token

 Similarly, an identity provider will be able to issue JWT with the API key embedded in the corresponding JWT claim.
 See JWT Workato claim for more information.

-# Calling an API endpoint with JWT
+# Call an API endpoint with JWT

 The encoded and signed token is passed to the Workato API in the header (see Calling APIs).
 The access token is sent in the Authorization header with the Bearer authentication scheme.